mike-weiner/display-event-locations-tec/README.md

 ## Screenshots

-1. The settings page for the Display Event Locations for The Events Calendar plugin.
+1. The settings page for the Display Event Location for The Events Calendar plugin.
 This is where you can change what is displayed on your tooltip when a user hovers over an event on your website's calendar.
 Notice the preview for what the tooltip will display at the bottom of this page.
 2. This is what the tooltip for a regular event will look like after activating this plugin with only the location name enabled with the v2 calendar template.
 3. This is what the tooltip for a regular event will look like after activating this plugin with the location name and street address enabled with the v2 calendar template.
 4. This is what the tooltip for a featured event will look like after activating this plugin with only the location name enabled with the v2 calendar template.